carbon-design-system/carbon-website-archive/src/content/components/pagination/usage.md

 #### Provide various options for navigating

 _Previous_ and _next_ chevrons or links are the most useful way for the user to move forward or backward through pages of data.
-Provide an [Inline select](/components/select) in which users can choose the page they wish to navigate to.
+Provide an [inline select](/components/select) in which users can choose the page they wish to navigate to.

 <image-component cols="8">